dirkstals/groups4auth0/README.md

 ## Development

-1 environment variables is required.
+1 environment variable is required.
 - `CDN`, where your files are hosted.

-Create a `.env` file with those the variable inside.
+Create a `.env` file with the variable inside.

 ```
 CDN=https://your-cdn-host/your-optional-subfolder